 As the son of a professional musician (simply google his name and you will likely get a lot of information about his father), Billy Grammer has deep roots in music.
 He grew up in Nashville, TN and was fortunate to be a guest artist on the Grand Ole Opry for two years.
-Billy worked his way through graduate school as a musician, performing on many radio and television commercials, live concerts, and film scores.
+Billy worked his way through graduate school as a musician, performing on many radio and television commercials, recording sessions for other artist, live concerts, and film scores.

 After graduating from Dallas Theological Seminary In 1981, Billy became a Speaker/Teacher with Probe Ministries in Dallas, TX for a few years before returning to Nashville to be an Associate Minister with Grace Church.
 Two years later in 1985, Billy and his wife Sally, moved to Indiana where he completed his masters degree in counseling.
 He and Sally returned to Dallas in 1987, joined the Fellowship Dallas staff and later became the Director of the Counseling Center from 1992 – 2009.
 Billy is currently in private practice with his office located at Hillcrest Road and LBJ.